13 Online Technical Colleges That May Surprise You

 So, with all that in mind, here are 13 online technical colleges that are accredited and respected programs, each with certain strengths and weaknesses in comparison to other comparable options.

-The strength of University of Minnesota-Twin Cities is a high rate of graduation and retention.
+The strength of the University of Minnesota-Twin Cities is a high rate of graduation and retention.
 Graduation rates are around 73% and retention rates are 92%.
-Those are astronomical numbers for an online degree program and show how committed UMTC is to making sure their students cross the finish line.
+Those are astronomical numbers for an online degree program and show how committed UMTC is to make sure their students cross the finish line.
 UMTC is also a top-ranked national university.

 It’s a selective program that is regionally accredited and costs around $22,000 per year.
 It’s a very good choice for those who want an online program with many of the traditional elements of a university, including research production, remedial courses and academic counseling.

 Indian River State College is, by far, the most affordable college on the list, only costing around $2,000 per year, nearly 25% of the cost of other degree programs on the list.
 Still, it is accredited and has physical facilities befitting a public college.

 The college has won numerous awards for its affordable online technical programs and offers real “bang for the buck” for those admitted to its programs.
 This is the one school that is on this list for its affordability, which could be, obviously, a major consideration for any student.

 Most of the other programs offer financial aid, so they are similar to “traditional” schools in the debt burden students can expect to rack up.
 How much you are willing to “invest” in your education is a whole different discussion, but IRSC proves you can get a “real” degree without leaving in debt in the 5 or 6 figure range.

 Regent University will definitely be a surprise to some readers.
 Started in 1977 by Reverend Pat Robertson, Regent is a private Christian college.
 As such, it might not be for every student, however in its 40 years of operation, Regent has developed strong academic credentials, a history of research and most importantly a very strong online degree program with over 110 offerings.